leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2025.07.22
+Leiting was invited by Prof. Wei Chen to give a seminar at the University of Science and Technology of China.

+### 2025.07.21
+Leiting was invited by Prof. Chaofeng Zhang to give a seminar at Anhui University.

+### 2025.07.11
+Leiting was invited by Prof. Yuanfu Deng to give a seminar at South China University of Technology.

+### 2025.07.08
+Leiting was invited by Prof. Guohua Chen to give a seminar at The Hong Kong University of Science and Technology.

 ### 2025.07.03
 Leiting was invited by Prof. Jijian Xu to give a talk at the AMI Conference in Singapore, titled "Unveiling chemomechanical degradation in aqueous batteries with online acoustic emission sensing."